Written by: Michael Kravshik.

 Part 5: Nationalism and Revolt

-Part 6: World War and Three Years (Coming soon)
+Part 6: World War and Three Years

 This is a short description of the history of Palestine.
 What can you add?